 The contents of this article are indicative of the general rules relating to the cash benefits that employees are entitled to under the Georgia jurisdiction in relation to workers’ compensation laws.
 They are not a substitute for the legal advice of a competent attorney.

-The attorneys at Bader Law Firm, LLC will work hard to get you the compensation that you deserve for your workers’ compensation claim.
+The attorneys at Bader Scott Injury Lawyers will work hard to get you the compensation that you deserve for your workers’ compensation claim.
 Our experienced, dedicated Savannah workers’ compensation attorneys will use the law to maximize your benefit amount.